Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Observational data

 Further treatment for $\alpha$-enhancement \citep[e.g.,][]{Salaris1993ApJ} is outside the scope of the current paper.

-We select the stars in the metallicity range $-0.45 < [{\rm Fe}/{\rm H}] < 0.45$ and the mass range $0.9 \,{\rm M}_\odot < M < 1.8 \,{\rm M}_\odot$.
-These ranges are justified as follows: \begin{itemize} \item Our sample below $[{\rm Fe}/{\rm H}] = -0.45$ is small, with a narrow age range, and has the same issues as the $\alpha$-rich population discussed above. \item Only $2$ APOKASC-3 ``gold'' RGB stars have $[{\rm Fe}/{\rm H}] > 0.45$. \item For our metallicity range, stars below $0.9 \,{\rm M}_\odot$ are very likely to have experienced a binary interaction, which makes their current mass an unreliable measure of their age. \item Relatively high-mass ($M > 1.8 \,{\rm M}_\odot$) RGB stars are rare, as more massive stars evolve faster.
-They also arrive on the RGB at higher luminosity, meaning that they are even less common in the lower RGB domain that we focus on. \end{itemize} To avoid any issues with extra mixing on the upper RGB, we only use stars below the RGBB for RGB mixing length calibration purposes (see Section~\ref{ss:cal_synth}) and FDU comparisons (see Section~\ref{sec:fdu}).
+Since our main interest is the precise and accurate characterization of the FDU and RGBB, we prioritize the domain where we have a sufficient sample to explore mass and metallicity trends.
+Specifically, we select the stars in the metallicity range $-0.45 < [{\rm Fe}/{\rm H}] < 0.45$ and the mass range $0.9 \,{\rm M}_\odot < M < 1.8 \,{\rm M}_\odot$.
+These ranges are justified as follows: \begin{itemize} \item Our sample below $[{\rm Fe}/{\rm H}] = -0.45$ is small ($77$, or $2.03\%$, out of $3801$ $\alpha$-poor ``gold'' RGB stars), with a narrow age range, and has the same issues as the $\alpha$-rich population discussed above. \item Only $2$ (i.e., $0.05\%$) APOKASC-3 ``gold'' RGB stars have $[{\rm Fe}/{\rm H}] > 0.45$.
+Domains that contain few or no stars would only yield weak statistical significance, and are therefore excluded from our comparisons. \item For our metallicity range, the $15$ (i.e., $0.39\%$) stars below $0.9 \,{\rm M}_\odot$ are unlikely to be the products of single star evolution, and our models therefore do not apply to them.
+Instead, they are very likely to have experienced a binary interaction, which makes their current mass an unreliable measure of their age. \item Relatively high-mass ($M > 1.8 \,{\rm M}_\odot$) RGB stars are less common ($199$, or $5.24\%$), as the lifetime of the RGB phase drops rapidly as mass increases.
+Since they span a wide range of masses (up to $3.2 \,{\rm M}_\odot$), their distribution is sparse and insufficient to provide reliable statistics. \end{itemize} For our core sample, prior studies have found that there is little to no evidence for extra mixing.
+However, these studies were not performed at our level of detail.
+To avoid any issues with theoretically possible extra mixing on the upper RGB, we only use stars below the RGBB for RGB mixing length calibration purposes (see Section~\ref{ss:cal_synth}) and FDU comparisons (see Section~\ref{sec:fdu}).
 Specifically, we apply a cut at $T_{\rm eff} / {\rm K} + 1000 \log g > 7500$.
-Fig.~\ref{fig:selection} visualizes our sample selection procedure.
+Figure~\ref{fig:selection} visualizes our sample selection procedure.